scherzerthesis/thesis/manuscript.md

 # Discussion

 Oncogenic BRAF^V600E^ is a major driver in lung adenocarcinoma.
 However, mouse models with activation of BRAF ^V600E^ only lead to benign tumorigenesis[@pmid:26001956; @pmid:17299132].
 Although it is well known that activation of WNT and PI3k signaling, as well as lost of _Trp53_ and _Cdkn2a_ genes allow BRAF^V600E^ benign lung tumors to progress to malignant disease, we wanted to systematically test a variety of known tumor suppressors in lung adenocarcinoma.
 Furthermore, we do not know the size of BRAF^V600E^ adenomas.
 Prior to TUBA-SEQ, it was very difficult to accurately determine the size of BRAF^V600E^ adenomas.
 Based on population doublings, as well as cross sections of BRAF ^V600E^ tumors in histological sections, it is estimated that BRAF^V600E^-driven lung adenomas grow about 15-20 populations doublings and reaching a size of 1mm^3^[@pmid:24589553] With TUBA-SEQ, we can more accurately discern the absolute size of BRAF^V600E^ lung adenomas in almost every tumor in all animal subjects.
 Given the theory that BRAF-^V600E^ induces growth arrest after an initial burst of neoplastic growth, it would be of interest to know if all tumors grow to a predetermined and absolute size, or if there is a spectrum of tumor sizes that are determined by extrinsic factors such as proximity to blood vessels or certain stromal cells.

+Our Tuba-Seq analysis revealed that there is a spectrum of BRAF^V600E^ tumors after 16-weeks.
+This observation would support the idea that just because a cell is activated by BRAF^V600E^, does not mean

 ![**This is the title of Figure** this is the text.](images/tuba1.png){#fig:04 .white width="100%"}